Colorado has 3 DUI offenses: DUI, DUI per se, and DWAI.

 Not unless you were in jail, hospitalized or have some other extraordinary circumstance.

-Once your driver’s license is revoked, it stays revoked until you reinstate.
+Once your driver’s license is revoked, it stays revoked until you reinstate it.
 You must apply to DMV to reinstate.

 Yes!
 And you should because driving under revocation subjects you to a 30-day mandatory jail term.